wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/implementation-recommendations/includes/6-directional-data.md

 a different account and will create a simple flow that includes a SharePoint trigger and a Twitter action.
-As you recall, this scenario will not be blocked by our DLP policy, but it should get detected by the administrative flow that we just created.
+As you recall, this scenario will not be blocked by our DLP policy, but it should get detected by the administrative flow that we created.

 ![create flow Twitter action](../media/39-create-flow-twitter-action.png)